mittelmark/tclmain/README.md

 # tclmain

-Standalone script to run Tcl applications from packages using the - tclmain pkgname - syntax.
+Standalone script to run Tcl applications from packages using the - `tclmain -m pkgname` - syntax.

-This Tcl application provides a facility to run Tcl applications, display help pages and show demo applications for Tcl packages, similar like the Python `__main__.py` file is doing this in a Python package.
+This Tcl application provides a facility to run Tcl applications, display help pages and show demo applications for Tcl packages, similar like the Python `__main__.py` file is doing this for a Python package.
 In Python, if your provide a file `__main__.py` within your package, you can exectute this file directly using the syntax: `python -m pkgname`.
-The Tcl script `tclmain` will do a similar thing.
+The Tcl script `tclmain.tcl` does a similar thing.
+As usually for standalone scripts scripts the file extension will be removed, I will below use its name as `tclmain`.

 ## Installation